 Section 3(a) clarifies that even if a trial court allows two appointed attorneys to remain on a case, under Section 3(b)(3), after a notice of intent to seek the death penalty is withdrawn, counsel will be compensated at non-capital rates for services rendered after the date the notice is withdrawn.
-Section 3(b)(1) has been revised to requires that the appointment order must specify lead and co-counsel and that the public defender must serve and be designated lead counsel whenever possible.
-Section 3(b)(2) & (3) previously appeared as Section 3(l) of Rule 13.
+Section 3(b)(1) has been revised to requires that the appointment order must specify lead and cocounsel and that the public defender must serve and be designated lead counsel whenever possible.
+Section 3(b)(2) & (3) previously appeared as Section 3(1) of Rule 13.
 Section 3 now permits former prosecutors and judges with appropriate experience to be appointed counsel in capital cases.
 Section 3(c)(2) has been revised to requires five years participation in criminal jury trials, rather than three years representation of defendants in criminal jury trials.
 Section 3(c)(3) has been revised to enhance the educational requirements for appointed counsel.
 Section 3(c)(4)(E) has been revised to include an experience requirement applicable only to former judges.
 Section 3(i) has been revised to clarify that its scope is limited to affording compensation to appointed counsel in a proceeding challenging the inmate's competency to be executed.
-Section 3(k)(7) provides that attorneys appointed in competency proceedings will be compensated at the same \$80 rate applicable in other capital post-conviction proceedings.
-Section 3(l) clarifies that appointed counsel will not be compensated for time spent defending against a Board of Professional Responsibility action that arises from the appointment.
-Section 3(m) precludes compensating attorneys for time spent driving to and from a clerk's office in another county.
+Section 3(k)(47) provides that attorneys appointed in competency proceedings will be compensated at the same \$8090 rate applicable in other capital post-conviction proceedings.
+Section 3(1) clarifies that appointed counsel will not be compensated for time spent defending against a Board of Professional Responsibility action that arises from the appointment.
+Section 3(m) precludes compensating attorneys for time spent driving to and from a clerk's office in another county for the sole purpose of hand-delivering or filing documents.